 pjpgis an image created using the JPEG suite of compression algorithms that will "fade in" successive waves of lines until the entire image has completely arrived.
 For this reason progressive JPEG's typically appear to load quicker than the Baseline JPEG

-- WebP support is currently only available in Google Chrome, Opera and Android Browser.
+- WebP support is available in Google Chrome, Mozilla Firefox 65 and later, Safari 14 and later, Opera, and Android Browser.

 - Lossless compression is currently supported for WebP only.